 A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-Generally, most of our investments and our Credit Facility are classified as Level 3.
-Our 2023 Notes are classified as Level 1.
+Generally, most of our investments, our 2031 Asset-Backed Debt and our Credit Facility are classified as Level 3.
+Our 2023 Notes are classified as Level 1, as they were valued using the closing price from the primary exchange.
 Due to the inherent uncertainty of determining the fair value of investments that do not have a readily available market value, the price used in an actual transaction may be different than our valuation and those differences may be material.